HEPTHools/Adinkra/README.md

 Click on the download link above.
 Save to your local machine by either

-* Right (command) clicking the above download link and saving to your local hard drive.
+* Right (control) clicking the above download link and saving to your local hard drive.

 * Copying the raw text stored at the above link into a text editor and saving with only a .m extension.